Division of Research and Graduate Studies

 A Certificate of Advanced Study may be earned in a limited number of approved, nondegree programs.
 Such programs provide useful coursework and professional experiences that emphasize the acquisition of advanced technical skills of a practical, applied nature.
 For a current list of such programs, consult the Division of Research and Graduate Studies, 559.278.2448.
 Applicants to a Certificate of Advanced Study program must meet the specific admission requirements of the individual program and the university.
 These include admission to postbaccalaureate standing and the submission of relevant test scores, if required.

 A Proposed Program for the Certificate of Advanced Study form must be on file in the Division of Research and Graduate Studies office immediately following completion of the first semester/term of certificate coursework.
 The submission of the proposed program is important because it gives a student permission to proceed toward qualifying for the advanced certificate, and approval of the program is required for a student to remain in good standing.
-Proposed program forms are available in the Division of Research and Graduate Studies Office, Frank W. Thomas Building, Room 130, or on the website at www.fresnostate.edu/academics/gradstudies, under the "Forms" link.
+Proposed program forms are available in the Division of Research and Graduate Studies Office, Frank W. Thomas Building, Room 130, or on the website at www.fresnostate.edu/academics/gradstudies.

-For more detailed information regarding advanced certificate program eligibility, course guidelines/limitations, required grades, etc., contact the Division of Research and Graduate Studies or the appropriate certificate program coordinator for the Guidelines for the Certificate of Advanced Study (CAS) form.
+For more detailed information regarding advanced certificate program eligibility, course guidelines/limitations, required grades, etc., contact the Division of Research and Graduate Studies or the appropriate certificate program coordinator.
+Guidelines for the Certificate of Advanced Study (CAS) are also included with the Proposed Program for the Certificate of Advanced Study form, available on the website.

 No units used to fulfill the requirements of one degree may be used to fulfill the requirements of another degree.
 For example, 100-series courses used toward a bachelor's degree may not be subsequently used toward a graduate degree.